Peter Schaale: Victoria Highlanders

 In 2018, Schaale played for Premier Development League side Victoria Highlanders, making twelve appearances.

 HFX Wanderers

 On 14 November 2018, Schaale was selected in the first round of the CPL–U Sports Draft, fifth overall by HFX Wanderers.
 On 29 March 2019, Schaale officially signed with Halifax.
 He made his debut on 28 April 2019 as a starter in the Wanderers' inaugural match.
 On 30 May 2019, he scored his first professional goal in the 15th minute of a 1–1 draw against York9.
 Schaale made seventeen league appearances that season and another five in the Canadian Championship.
 In mid August 2019, Schaale left the club to complete his studies at Cape Breton University in the fall.

 On 12 December 2019, Schaale re-signed with Halifax for the 2020 season.
-After the 2022 CPL season, Schaale's contract option was decliend by the Wanderers, ending his time with the club.
+After the 2022 CPL season, Schaale's contract option was declined by the Wanderers, ending his time with the club.